 Happy travels and work hard!

 Students must have a minimum GPA of 2.75 to apply for most countries.
-However, Australia and the United Kingdom require a GPA of 3.0.
+However, some countries may require a GPA of 3.0.

 Typically, students are in their junior year when they study abroad.
 However, some of the programs are open to sophomore students.
 For more information, attend an information session offered in the fall semester.
-Check back this page and you will be able to sign up online.
-If you are unable to attend an information session, you can email the California State University International Program Study Abroad advisor Juliet Aylmer at (remember to include your cell phone number in your email so she can give you a call to make an appointment)
+Check back to this page and you will be able to sign up online.
+If you are unable to attend an information session, you can email the California State University International Program Study Abroad advisor Eleanor Wolgast at Eleanor.email@example.com (remember to include your cell phone number in your email so she can give you a call to make an appointment).

 For some countries, there is a minimum language requirement.
 Please attend an information session to find out more, or see the FAQs section.

 It is free to apply to the California State University International Study Abroad program.

 The application deadline for California State University International Programs (CSU IP) is February 1 each year for all countries except Australia and South Africa.
 Applications for Australia and South Africa will open online for eligible students at www.calstate.edu/ip in April 2016.
 The final deadline is September 1, 2016.